Dr. Alison Brown

 We are delighted to welcome Dr. Preston Stubbs from Mile High Veterinary Surgical Specialists to Overland Animal Hospital & Pet Resort.

 Dr. W. Preston Stubbs is a veterinary surgeon, board certified by the American College of Veterinary Surgeons, and a partner of Overland Animal Hospital & Pet Resort.
-A graduate of Gorge Mason University (B.S. in biological sciences) and Virginia-Maryland Regional College of Veterinary Medicine (D.V.M.), Dr. Stubbs has been practicing veterinary medicine for over 20 years and has been practicing in the Denver metro area since 2000.
+A graduate of George Mason University (B.S. in biological sciences) and Virginia-Maryland Regional College of Veterinary Medicine (D.V.M.), Dr. Stubbs has been practicing veterinary medicine for over 20 years and has been practicing in the Denver metro area since 2000.

 Dr. Stubbs will be available at Overland every other Friday or by appointment for consultations and surgery.
 Thanks to Dr. Stubbs, all orthopedic procedures, including TPLOs, TTAs and arthroscopies, will be available to our patients.